 - Adherence to early rehabilitation under medical guidance delivers the best long term results.

-When it comes to managing migraines after your injury there is no treatment regime unique for injury based migraines.
+When it comes to managing migraine after your injury there is no treatment regime unique for injury based migraine attacks.
 All the usual rules still apply, but given that the injury is a large part of your problem, it may also be a large part of your solution.
 That means ensuring that your original injury is taken care of as well as possible, is all the more important.